 From our news archives:

 Fox Valley Hands of Hope builds on organization’s 35-year history

-GENEVA, Ill.
-(Oct.
-29, 2015) – Fox Valley Hands of Hope is the new name for the volunteer-driven, non-profit organization previously known as Fox Valley Volunteer Hospice.
+October 29, 2015 – Fox Valley Hands of Hope is the new name for the volunteer-driven, nonprofit organization previously known as Fox Valley Volunteer Hospice.
 The name more closely aligns to the services the organization provides.
 It reflects a new strategic direction to expand services that provide hope for those experiencing grief while continuing to provide supportive care to those who are dealing with life-threatening illnesses.